Garotesde-programa/TCC-venv/README.md

 # PCC-venv
-Venv is the name of our "gray hat" IA with an web interface
+Venv is the name of our "grey hat" IA with an web interface